- Program:Vocal Arts & Opera

 Ms. Hynes can be heard in the role of Fennimore on the Nonesuch recording of the American Premiere of Kurt Weill’s Silverlake and in the role of Wellgunde in Das Rheingold on the archival Chicago Symphony recording: The Solti Years, Chicago Symphony Orchestra – Georg Solti, cond.

-At the beginning of her career Ms. Hynes was the recipient of the National Opera Institute Grant, William Sullivan Foundation Grant, the Liederkranz Foundation Scholarship, and served as an Affiliate Artist with the Ft.
+At the beginning of her career Elizabeth Hynes was the recipient of the National Opera Institute Grant, William Sullivan Foundation Grant, the Liederkranz Foundation Scholarship, and served as an Affiliate Artist with the Ft.
 Worth Opera for three years.